guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

     >>> s.compile().params
     {u'x_2': 5, u'y_2': 12, u'y_1': 45, u'x_1': 17}

-See also :attr:`sqlalchemy.sql.expression.func`.
+See also :data:`~.expression.func`.

 Window Functions
 -----------------

-Any :class:`.FunctionElement`, including functions generated by :attr:`~.expression.func`, can be turned into a "window function", that is an OVER clause, using the :meth:`~.FunctionElement.over` method:
+Any :class:`.FunctionElement`, including functions generated by :data:`~.expression.func`, can be turned into a "window function", that is an OVER clause, using the :meth:`~.FunctionElement.over` method:

 .. sourcecode:: pycon+sql